catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 ==============================

-By default, Kubernetes cluster nodes are provisioned using the following volume types and disk sizes:
+By default, Kubernetes cluster nodes are provisioned using the following :ref:`flavors <instance-types>`, volume types and disk sizes:

 .. list-table::
-   :header-rows: 1

-   * - Volume
+   * - Flavor
-     - Type
-     - Size
+     - c1.c2r4 (2x vCPU, 4GB RAM)
-   * - Root Volume
+   * - Root Volume Type
      - b1.sr-r3-nvme-1000
+   * - Root Volume Size
      - 20GB

-To change these values, you can provide additional labels to your template (see :ref:`modifying_a_cluster_with_labels`).
+To change these values you can provide additional labels to your template (see :ref:`modifying_a_cluster_with_labels`).

+Selecting a GPU flavor for worker nodes will enable GPU acceleration for those workers.
+Refer to the :doc:`GPU documentation <gpu-acceleration>` for more information.

 For information on how volumes work, and the available storage types in a cluster, refer to the :ref:`kubernetes-storage` documentation.

+.. _deploying-kubernetes-cluster:

 ******************************
 Deploying a Kubernetes cluster